upkarlidder/openwhisk-registration/javascript/README.md

 ```
 `Cloudant-rf` is the name of my instance of Cloudant.

-You can now create authentication key for this new service you just created
+You can now create authentication key for this new service you just created.
+This step is optional if you created the Cloudant service using the dashboard.

 ```
 ic resource service-key-create cloudantnosqldb Manager --instance-name Cloudant-rf